ActiveEvil/immutable-web-app-boilerplate/README.md

 ## Translations
 The project uses [json-autotranslate](https://www.npmjs.com/package/json-autotranslate) to run translations for the interface copy.
 This passes `en` locale files into the Google Translate API to generate foreign langauage locale files.
 It is currently setup to produce Polish translations as an example.

-You will need to set up [serivce account authentiucation](https://cloud.google.com/docs/authentication/getting-started) for this proccess to work.
+You will need to set up [service account authentication](https://cloud.google.com/docs/authentication/getting-started) for this proccess to work.

 ## Deployment Process
 We use a continuous delivery model based on [Git Flow](https://danielkummer.github.io/git-flow-cheatsheet/) to deploy both our application bundles and the lambda function that serves them.